 Children turning 5 years old on or before August 31 can start kindergarten in the 2019-20 school year.
 Register your incoming kindergartener to have access to free kindergarten readiness programs and materials.

 Wednesday, August 14 from 10:00 am to 12:00 p.m. at Moshier Memorial Park in Burien.

-Our office is now closed for the summer.
-We will reopen on August 13.
+Our office will reopen August 13.

 Every student is known by name, strength and need.
 We will empower our scholars to be resourceful, considerate, curious, problem solvers who will graduate ready for college, career and citizenship.